ashwanth1109/nodejs-practice/socket-networking/README.md

 # Networking with Sockets

 Networked services: (1) Connect endpoints (2) Transmit information between them.
-Regardless of information, a connection must always be made.
+Regardless of the type of information, a connection must always be made.

 A TCP (Transmission Control Protocol) socket connection has two endpoints - one endpoint `binds` to a numbered port and another that `connects` to a port.
 In Node, the `net` module provides the `bind` and `connect` methods.